 Learn about the history and factual details of corduroy in this story.
 Here, we shall also tell you about its characteristics, the many fields it is used in, and its evolution from 200 CE.

+Did You Know?
 According to the Oxford English Dictionary, the first known mention of the word 'corduroy' was in the year 1774.

 The name corduroy is derived from the French word "corde du roi", which means 'the king's cord'.
 The other names of corduroy are Manchester cloth, cord, rib cord, rib velvet, corded velveteen, pin cord, and elephant cord.